evkx/evkx.github.io/content/models/lotus/emeya/emeya_r/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the Lotus Emeya R supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 You can choose between two sound systems on the Lotus Emeya R. With the KEF Premium Audio system, you get 15 speakers with a max system output of 1380 watts.
 With the KEF Reference Audio system, you get 23 speakers with a max system output of 2160 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Lotus Emeya R supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights